CalebABG/MusicVisualizerV2/README.md

 Create an ```issue``` for the repo if you encounter any errors or strange behavior/functionality with the application.
 Please feel free to fork and submit bug fixes or feature requests!

 ---

+## Errors / Gotchas?
+1. If you're using IntelliJ, if you happen to get this exception: ```NoClassFoundException - Main```, try the following:
+    1. Close the project
+    2. In the root of the repo, delete the ```.idea``` folder (this is the folder IntelliJ uses for the IDE)
+    3. Re-open the project in IntelliJ and then rebuild and debug
+    4. Hopefully that fixes that exception, if not please open an issue for it.

+---